fimazu/pyspark-utils/README.md

 # pyspark-utils
-Some util Pyspark functions for Data transformation
+Some useful Pyspark functions for Data transformation

 Utils: General Shared Functions <BR>
 ** Description: Notebook created to deliver some common use Functions in Databricks to make our lives easier.<BR><BR>